Jaaaxe/microbit-etch-a-sketch/README.md

 ## How does the game work on the microbit?
 The microbit has a 5x5 led display which allows users to move a *pixel* using\
 the button A for horizontal movement and button B for vertical movement.\
-You can then set the pixel using the button combination of A+B. It allows\
+You can then set the pixel by touching the contacts P0 and GND together.\
+Moving to a set led and pressing touching the contacts P0 and GND will switch the selected led off in case you want to change the drawing or turned on a\
-the user to create pixel art and find out clever new ways in which they can\
+wrong led.
+The program allows the user to create pixel art and find out clever\
-create objects within the constraints of the 5x5 array of leds.
+new ways in which they can create objects within the constraints of the 5x5 array of leds.

 ![](https://gitlab.uwe.ac.uk/m2-yasmeen/iot-challenge-1/raw/master/Img/giphy.gif)